Loading...

 United Artists (and not Capitol) owned the soundtrack rights to the film A Hard Day’s Night, so the songs from the movie went to their UA album first (see LP.3366.UA1.1).
 Capitol worked around this by collecting the remaining eight tracks from the Parlophone A Hard Day’s Night LP, then filling out the running order with both sides of the British Long Tall Sally EP (Slow Down and Matchbox) and the German-language Komm, Gib Mir Deine Hand (source: P. Hemmingsen, The Beatles’ Canadian Discography part.
 2).

-Rainbow “no brackets” labels are found on the earliest of Beatles pressings (between November 1963 and June 1966).
+The rainbow “no brackets” label design was found on the earliest of Beatles pressings (between November 1963 and July 1966).
 Canadian operations being smaller than south of the border, these early pressings are usually of high quality, sounding dynamic and their deep grooves being less prone to scratches affecting the sound.

 Pressing Information